nrfconnect/sdk-nrf/applications/machine_learning/README.rst

 ================================

 The nRF Machine Learning application does not use a single :file:`prj.conf` file.
-Before you start testing the application, you can select one of the build types supported by the application, depending on your development kit and the building method.
+Before you start testing the application, you can select one of the build types supported by the application.
 Not every board supports both mentioned build types.

 See :ref:`app_build_additions_build_types` and :ref:`modifying_build_types` for more information about this feature of the |NCS|.